ClaudeMod

 License: MIT Python 3.10+ PyPI PyPI Downloads Website

-The most feature-complete Google Workspace MCP server, with Remote OAuth2.1 multi-user support and 1-click Claude installation.
-With native OAuth 2.1, stateless mode and external auth server support, it's the only Workspace MCP you can host for your whole organization centrally & securely!
+The most feature-complete Google Workspace MCP server, it can do things that Google's own tooling and the built in integrations with Claude and ChatGPT can't even dream of.
+With Remote OAuth2.1 multi-user support, fine-grained editing tools and the most extensive coverage of any Google Workspace tool in existance, Workspace MCP is in a different class.
+Offering native OAuth 2.1, stateless mode and external auth server support, it's also the only Workspace MCP you can host for your whole organization centrally & securely!

-Support for all free Google accounts (Gmail, Docs, Drive etc) & Google Workspace plans (Starter, Standard, Plus, Enterprise, Non Profit) with expanded app options like Chat & Spaces.
+Support for all free Google accounts & Google Workspace plans (Starter, Standard, Plus, Enterprise, Non Profit) with expanded app options like Chat & Spaces.

 Interested in a private, managed cloud instance?
 That can be arranged.